 Students are required to purchase tools to use in the lab.
-A mandatory list of the tools required for lab assignments are listed below.
+A mandatory list of the tools required for lab in this class.
+Tool list is in blackboard.
 Students are required to have all tools before they will be admitted into the course.